 Whilst there are no direct benefits of you taking part in this research.
-It is important to understand the views of healthcare workers on how this funding should be prioritised amongst rare diseases We believe participants will see the value of assisting with progression in this field.
+It is important to understand the views of patients and their carers on how this funding should be prioritised amongst rare diseases we believe participants will see the value of assisting with progression in this field.
 By taking part in the study will improve our understanding of funding for these rare conditions which will help policymakers to deal with the issues surrounding funding priorities.